zchee/golang-wiki/WindowsDLLs.md

 }
 ```

-A third way would be to call into libraries basically by "linking" against the library, using the "[[cgo]]" method (this way works in Linux and Windows):
+3. By "linking" against the library, using the "[[cgo]]" method (this way works in Linux and Windows).
+Example:

-This way would look something like this

 ```go
 import ("C")